Mango's Beach Volleyball Club

 Mango's Beach Volleyball Club is a beach volleyball facility located in Baton Rouge, Louisiana.
-The facility, built in 1995, serves as the home of the LSU Tigers women's beach volleyball team, local leagues and local volleyball tournaments.
-The facility has 13 sand courts where tournaments are held and where LSU plays its home matches and hold practices.
+The facility, built in 1995, hosts local leagues and volleyball tournaments.

+The facility has 13 sand courts where league play occurs every weekday and tournaments are held many weekends.
 Mango's operates in three seasons during spring, summer and fall.

+History

-The facility has been expanded four times.
-It opened with three sand and three grass courts and has since expanded to 13 sand courts.
+It opened with three sand and three grass courts and has since expanded four-times to 13 sand courts.

+It served as the home of the LSU Tigers women's beach volleyball team from 2014–2018 prior to their move to the on-campus LSU Beach Volleyball Stadium in 2019.

+Notably, Taryn Kloth and Kristen Nuss have trained consistently at Mango's, including during their training leading up to the 2024 Summer Olympics.
+They are also known to attend multiple events held at Mango's each year.